exercism/go/exercises/protein-translation/README.md

 Learn more about [protein translation on Wikipedia](http://en.wikipedia.org/wiki/Translation_(biology))

+## Coding the solution

+Look for a stub file having the name protein_translation.go and place your solution code in that file.

 ## Running the tests

 To run the tests run the command `go test` from within the exercise directory.